squidfunk/mkdocs-material/docs/blog/posts/transforming-material-for-mkdocs.md

   [^7]:
     After [we raised this issue] with the maintainers of MkDocs again[^8], and [maintainership changed] mid 2024, work on a [ground-up rewrite] that aims to address slow reloads by [rendering only the page currently being built] has started.
 It's still unclear how this rewrite will integrate with the requirements of existing plugins.
 Complex plugins such as [mkdocstrings], or our [built-in blog] and [tags] plugins require a coordinated build of all pages to accurately resolve links between pages and to computed resources, which cannot be determined without building the entire project.

+    __Update__{ title="August 21, 2024" }: The new maintainer now publicly stated that he's working towards a new version of MkDocs that [does not require or support plugins], and mentions it will be equally capable through offering customization via templating, themes, and styling, which he also mentioned to us and several other users in [a team call on August 1].
+In this call, [we raised objections multiple times] in regards to how this will impact the ecosystem, to no avail.
+No intention or roadmap for plugin support was provided.
+This development is orthogonal to our goal empowering users and organizations to adapt the core framework to their requirements by the means of modularity.
+We're working on resolving this situation, and will provide a way forward for our community.

   [we raised this issue]: https://github.com/mkdocs/mkdocs/issues/3695
   [maintainership changed]: https://github.com/mkdocs/mkdocs/discussions/3677
   [ground-up rewrite]: https://github.com/mkdocs/sketch